 Primary syphilis appears 10 to 90 days after exposure to the infection and comprises a painless, indurated ulcer (chancre) at the site of inoculation with the T. pallidum.
 HIV patients usually develop multiple chancres.
 These lesions resolve without treatment in 3-6 weeks.
 Regional lymphadenopathy is common and consists of rubbery lymph nodes.

-Untreated primary or secondary syphilis is followed by an early latent phase (one year or less later on) or late latent phase (over 1 year) and is characterized by positive serologic tests, but negative clinical manifestations.
+Untreated primary or secondary syphilis is followed by an early latent phase (one year or less later on) or late latent phase (over one year) and is characterized by positive serologic tests but negative clinical manifestations.

 Tertiary syphilis is late symptomatic syphilis that can manifest months or years after the initial infection as cardiovascular syphilis (an aortic aneurysm, aortic valvulopathy), neurosyphilis (meningitis, hemiplegia, stroke, aphasia, seizures, tabes dorsalis), or gummatous syphilis (infiltration of any organ and its subsequent destruction).

-All patients with syphilis should be tested for other STDs.
-In addition, today, syphilis is routinely tested during the first trimester of pregnancy.
-If the testing is positive, benzathine penicillin G is administered.
+All patients with syphilis should be tested for other STDs, particularly HIV.
+Syphilis is also routinely tested during the first trimester of pregnancy.
+Benzathine penicillin G is administered if the testing is positive, and follow-up testing is scheduled.

 Imaging studies depend on the organ involved.
-A chest x-ray may be the first clue to the presence of an aortic aneurysm.
+A chest X-ray may be the first clue to the presence of an aortic aneurysm.
 A CT scan can confirm this.
 An echocardiogram is needed to rule out aortic regurgitation.
+Long-bone x-rays may be useful in neonates.

 Reverse sequence screening is an increasingly used algorithm across US laboratories that use treponemal tests as the initial screening to identify those patients with treated, untreated, or incompletely treated syphilis.
-Because of a lack of validation of the reverse algorithm, higher rates of false-positive results can be seen, leading to difficulty in interpreting these tests and the need for second confirmatory treponemal tests.
+Because of a lack of validation of the reverse algorithm, higher rates of false-positive results can be seen, leading to difficulty interpreting these tests and the need for additional confirmatory testing.

 Treatment / Management